 One credit hour of graduate seminar (ME 5120) is required for all graduate students.
 Students register for this course in their first full-time graduate semester but must attend seminars throughout their entire academic career.
-Policies regarding attendance and grading are provided in the course syllabus which is found in Appendix?
+Policies regarding attendance and grading are provided in the course syllabus.